taranjotsingh01/closest-pair-algo/README.md

 # closest-pair-algo

+## Strategy used to solve this problem is divide and conquer.
 This Documentation refers to the thinking process and solution to the problem Closer Pair of Points.
 Looking at the problem statement, we need to generate 100 pairs of random numbers and have to find the closet pair(distance) of points.